 Applicants wishing to begin in the fall, and who submit their In-house application by

 February 15th, will be considered for the greatest possible award.
 Those applying after the February deadline will still receive an award based on available funds and will be reconsidered for the following academic year.

 Not sure what it may cost to attend LTSG?
 Our Cost Of Attendance Sheet can help.
-This sheet lists the average of expenses for everyone from the single student to students with 6 member families.
+Because the cost of attendance can vary depending on degree, there is a separate breakdown for each.
+These sheets list the average of expenses for everyone from the single student to students with 6 member families.
 The tuition shown is the only figure that is "stable", in other words not an average and all 'fees' are included.

 Scholarships administered by the seminary are merit-based and are awarded annually to full-time first-year students who submit applications by the February 15th deadline.
 They are based on demonstrated academic and/or leadership excellence from information gathered in the admission process.
 These awards will follow you throughout your academic career and a new In-house application MUST be submitted each year.

 Part-time degree seeking students (registered for less than 12 credits) receive scholarships using the following method: $300 for the first 3 credit course, and $200 per credit for every credit thereafter up to 12.